intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	Swap usage hard limit.
 If a cgroup's swap usage reaches this limit, anonymous memory of the cgroup will not be swapped out.

+  memory.swap.tiers
+        A read-write nested-keyed file which exists on non-root cgroups.
+The default is empty (inherits from parent).

+        This interface allows selecting which swap tiers a cgroup can use for swapping out memory.

+        When read, the file shows two lines:
+          - The first line shows the operation string that was written to this file.
+          - The second line shows the effective operation after merging with parent settings.

+        When writing, the format is:
+          (+/-)(TIER_NAME) (+/-)(TIER_NAME) ...

+        Valid tier names are those configured in /sys/kernel/mm/swap/tiers.

+        Each tier can be prefixed with:
+          +    Enable this tier (always on)
+          -     Disable this tier (always off) none  Inherit from parent (incremental merge)

+        Special default tier operations (+ or - without tier name):
+          +    Ignore parent settings, enable all swap tiers, then apply subsequent operations
+          -     Ignore parent settings, disable all swap tiers, then apply subsequent operations none  Inherit all tier settings from parent, then apply subsequent operations incrementally

   memory.swap.events
 	A read-only flat-keyed file which exists on non-root cgroups.
 	The following entries are defined.
 Unless specified